databricks/terraform-provider-databricks/docs/guides/experimental-exporter.md

 | [databricks_user_role](../resources/user_role.md) | Yes | No |
 | [databricks_workspace_conf](../resources/workspace_conf.md) | Yes (partial) | No |
 | [databricks_workspace_file](../resources/workspace_file.md) | Yes | Yes |

+Notes:

+- \* - libraries are exported as blocks inside the cluster definition instead of generating `databricks_library` resources.
+This is done to decrease the number of generated resources.